-About Mayor Linda Tyer
+About Mayor Linda M. Tyer

-Her elected roles in the City of Pittsfield included that of City Clerk and Ward 3 City Councilor, positions for which Mayor Tyer demonstrated a deep commitment and was reelected several times.
-During this period, Mayor Tyer served as a member of the City Council’s committee on Ordinances & Rules, Finance, and Public Health and Safety; she also served as the City Council representative on the Community Development Board.
-Mayor Tyer was also a founding member and past president of the Samuel Harrison Society in Pittsfield, a cultural preservation group.
-Past affiliations include the Massachusetts City Clerks’ Association; Notary Public, and Justice of the Peace (Commonwealth of Massachusetts).
+Since 2004, Linda has continuously served the people of Pittsfield.
+Her previous elected roles include Ward 3 City Councilor and City Clerk.
+As a city councilor, Linda served as a member of the City Council’s committee on Ordinances & Rules, Finance, and Public Health and Safety; she also served as the City Council representative on the Community Development Board.

+Linda was also a founding member and past president of the Samuel Harrison Society in Pittsfield, a cultural preservation group.
+Past affiliations include the Massachusetts City Clerks’ Association, MassINC Gateway Cities Neighborhood Stabilization Working Group, Notary Public, and Justice of the Peace (Commonwealth of Massachusetts).

 She is an alumna of the Leadership Institute for Public Policy and Impact (LIPPI) and a graduate of Bay Path College.